Toggle: English / Spanish

 Sarcoma may be treated with a combination of chemotherapy, surgery, and radiation.

 You can ease the stress of illness by joining a support group whose members share common experiences and problems.

 Outlook for women with vaginal cancer depends on the stage of disease and the specific type of tumor.

 Vaginal cancer may spread to other areas of the body.
 Complications can occur from radiation, surgery, and chemotherapy.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you notice bleeding after intercourse or have persistent vaginal bleeding or discharge.
+Call for an appointment with your health care provider if you notice bleeding after sex or have persistent vaginal bleeding or discharge.

 There are no definite ways to prevent this cancer.
 You can increase your chance of early detection by getting regular yearly pelvic examinations and Pap smears.